lubuntu-team/manual/source/3/3.2/3.2.8/keyboard_and_mouse.rst

    lxqt-config-input

-The icon for Keyboard and Mouse is a keyboard.
+The icon for Keyboard and Mouse is a black keyboard.